Crispy pan-fried tofu with Chinese black bean sauce, made from fermented black soybeans, ginger and garlic. Way better than takeout!

 Prepare the Sauce

-- Transfer to saucepan and add sugar, broth, vinegar and soy sauce.
+Transfer to saucepan and add sugar, broth, vinegar, soy sauce, and chili paste.

 Prepare the Tofu Stir-Fry